 I Wish My Sales Team Were More Entrepreneurial

-On a fairly regular basis, sales managers and business owners tell me that what they really need is a sales team that’s much more entrepreneurial – they desperately want their salespeople to show a little more initiative towards their problems and opportunities.
+On a fairly regular basis, sales managers and business owners tell me that what they really need is a sales team that’s much more entrepreneurial – they desperately want their salespeople to show a little more initiative towards solving their problems and making the most of their opportunities.

 One of my old bosses knew just how to coax the (previously untapped) entrepreneurial spirit out of me – but he did so because he also understood two vital things about the way I liked to work.